hilton/hilton.github.com/blog/_posts/2015-03-12-permission-to-enjoy-process-modelling.md

 First, embrace modelling for its own sake, because it’s so _satisfying_, while setting realistic expectations about whether it’s _work_ and who should pay for it.
 Commercial BPM goes wrong if you’re not thinking about what the customer needs, but that doesn't necessarily mean that more modelling is a bad idea.

-If you're like playing around with process models, have a go when your u get home from work, use [Meetup](http://www.meetup.com) to organise modelling sessions and look further afield that your colleagues for people do explore a shared interest.
+If you like playing around with process models, have a go when you get home from work, use [Meetup](http://www.meetup.com) to organise modelling sessions, and look further afield than your colleagues for people to explore a shared interest with.

 ## Escaping business-IT projects